Operation Phoenix (railway)

 Operation Phoenix was a post-World War II rehabilitation program carried out by the Victorian Railways (VR) in Australia.
-The program commenced in 1950 and was originally planned to take 10 years and cost £80 million pounds.
+The program commenced in 1950 and was originally planned to take 10 years and cost £80 million.
 Operation Phoenix was named after the bird from Egyptian mythology.

 Background

-The Victorian Railways of the 1930s and 1940s had become run down, with years of economic depression, the war effort, and material shortages resulting in a general decline.
-At the time it was expected that a railway the size of VR should have been building 25 locomotives, 30 to 40 carriages, and 500 wagons per year, as well as relaying 60 miles of track.
-In reality VR were only able to build an average of 4 locomotives and 200 wagons per year, and these gains had been counteracted by long overdue scrappings.
+During the 1930s and 1940s, the Victorian Railways had deteriorated significantly due to years of economic depression, the demands of the war effort, and material shortages, leading to a general decline.
+It was anticipated that a railway the size of VR should have been constructing 25 locomotives, 30 to 40 carriages, and 500 wagons annually, in addition to relaying 60 miles of track.
+However, in reality, VR was only able to produce an average of 4 locomotives and 200 wagons per year, and any progress made was offset by long-overdue scrappings.

-When World War II hit, the VR had no chance to rebuild, with resources being directed towards the war effort, only patch up work and essential maintenance was possible.
-Furthermore, passenger travel had been restricted by government, then cut even further due to fuel shortages, with trains taking longer and buffet carriages removed.
-Despite this, in 1948-49 country passenger business was up 76 percent on that of 1938–39, which were considered the best pre war years, and suburban traffic was up 22 percent.
-In addition, goods traffic was up by 53 percent, with more goods being handled than any of the war years.
+When World War II erupted, the VR had little opportunity for reconstruction, as resources were redirected towards the war effort.
+Consequently, only patch-up work and essential maintenance could be undertaken.
+Additionally, passenger travel was constrained by government restrictions and further curtailed due to fuel shortages, resulting in longer train journeys and the removal of buffet carriages.
+However, despite these challenges, in 1948-49, country passenger business witnessed a 76 percent increase compared to the levels of 1938–39, which were considered the peak pre-war years.
+Suburban traffic also saw a notable uptick of 22 percent.
+Furthermore, goods traffic surged by 53 percent, with more goods being handled than during any of the war years.

 After the end of the war, rebuilding work began in a small way, with new steel, air-conditioned carriages built, as well as new sleeping-cars for The Overland.
 However, the growth in patronage was due to a lack of alternate transport, with wartime petrol rationing still in force.
 Passengers were unimpressed with the service provided, and were looking for someone to blame.
 In 1949 a review of the Victorian Railways was commissioned by transport minister Kent Hughes, and was carried out by British Railways Chief Executive John Elliot.
 The report found much to admire in the management and staff, but criticised the run-down locomotives, rolling stock, and track and predicted a "final breakdown of rail transport" in ten years if nothing was done.
 The ideas of the report were not new, the Victorian Railways had been making plans for modernisation of their operations, but did not have the money or political will to implement them.

 Works

-Operation Phoenix was conceived to address these issues, and took 18 months of planning before it was publicly released.
+Operation Phoenix was conceived to address these issues, and it took 18 months of planning before it was publicly released.
 As a whole the program would cost £83 million, with £40 million to be spent on rolling stock, including: